RJW20/flappy_bird_ai_genetic_algorithm/README.md

 4. Enter the virual environment `poetry shell`.

 ## Running the Algorithm
 1. Change any settings you want in `flappy_bird_ai/settings.py`.
-For more information on what they describe see [here](https://github.com/RJW20/genetic_algorithm_template/blob/main/README.md).
+For more information on what they control see [here](https://github.com/RJW20/genetic_algorithm_template/blob/main/README.md).
 2. Run the algorithm `poetry run main`.
 3. View the playback of saved history with `poetry run main`.